mmcmunigle/reignbreakers/README.md

-# Reignbreaker
+# Reignbreakers

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
+(And was painstakingly updated to version 17+)

 ## Development server